3-Day Kuala Lumpur Itinerary A Guide of Things To Do in KL, Malaysia by JetSettingFools.com

 Day 1 in Kuala Lumpur

-On day one of your Kuala Lumpur, Malaysia Itinerary, experience some of the best things to do in KL.
-A cave temple and one of the world’s tallest towers.
+Start off by experiencing some of the best things to do in KL.
+This includes the famous temple in a cave and one of the world’s tallest towers.

-Before you begin exploring the places of interest in Kuala Lumpur city center, take a half day trip from KL to the famous Batu Caves.
+Before you begin exploring the KL city center, set off on a half day trip to the spectacular Batu Caves.

-Below the entrance is a gigantic golden statue of Lord Murugan, to whom the Batu Caves temple is dedicated.
-The statue is 140-feet-tall and until 2022 was the world’s tallest Murugan statue.
+Below the entrance is a gigantic golden statue of Lord Murugan, to whom the Batu Cave temple is dedicated.
+At 140-feet tall, it was the world’s tallest Murugan statue until 2022.

-Near the base of the statue is the staircase – of 272 steps – that leads up to the Batu Cave entrance.
+Near its base is the staircase – of 272 steps – that leads up to the entrance.
+As you ascend, local long-tailed macaque monkeys will likely accompany you!

-Visitors are free to explore the depths of the cave and the various religious icons and natural formations.
+Inside, several shrines line the rock walls.
+During our visit, we were fortunate to witness a special blessing.
+You are free to explore the interior and the various religious icons and natural formations.

 Petronas Towers and Kuala Lumpur City Centre

-At that time their height of 1,483 feet was surpassed by the Taipei 101 building.
+At that time their height of 1,483 feet was surpassed by Taipei 101.
 Petronas are still the World’s Tallest Twin Towers.
-The 88-story towers mimic Islamic art forms.

-Though Malaysia is a multicultural country, more than 60% of the population is Muslim.
+More than 60% of Malaysia’s population is Muslim and the exterior design mimics Islamic art forms.
 The double-deck Skybridge connects the two towers on the 41st and 42nd floors.

 Both KL Twin Towers are used for office space, but at their base is the upscale shopping mall, Suria KLCC, and the Petronas Philharmonic Concert Hall.

-Visitors can ascend the towers to the 41st story Skybridge and the 86th floor observation deck.
-Petronas Tower tickets are sold in person the day of the visit and online.
+You can ascend to the 41st story Skybridge and the 86th floor observation deck.
+Petronas Tower tickets should be bought in advance online.

 Sunset Drinks with a View

 There are quite a few rooftop bars in Kuala Lumpur to choose from.
-Popular venues include the award-winning SkyBar at Traders KL, Marini’s on 57 and the Heli Lounge.
+Popular venues include the award-winning SkyBar at Traders, Canopy Lounge, WET at the W and Helipad KL.

-We were most intrigued by Heli Lounge.
-Guests are invited to take in 360-degree, unobstructed views (no windows! no railings!) from the rooftop of the otherwise nondescript (ok, drab) Menara KH building.
+Unsurprisingly, we were most intrigued by Heli Lounge.
+Here you are completely exposed and can take in unobstructed views from the otherwise drab Menara KH building.

 Symphony Fountain Lightshow at KL City Centre Park